think-simply/Admidio/README.md

 3. Install following packages
    cpm install

-4. Run testcase by using following command: npm test
+4. Run testcase by using following command: first CLI to get session ID and the second CLI to run all test npx playwright test
+   npm test

 5. View the test report in : index.html